Misunderstandings in communication through body language - this is how they arise

-For some people, folding the arms is simply a comfortable and familiar position.
-Maybe when I cross my arms, I signal my readiness to defend myself, maybe I'll just free myself or I'm tired and support myself with my arms.
+For some people, folding your arms is simply a comfortable and familiar position.
+When I cross my arms, I may signal my readiness to defend myself, but maybe I just relax or I am tired and support myself with my arms.
 Maybe it's all these things at the same time.
-But one should keep in mind, as I did in my conversation, that this gesture may be interpreted negatively.
-Angela Merkel's often ridiculed rhombic gesture has its meaning.
+However, like me in my conversation, you should keep in mind that this gesture may be interpreted negatively.
+Angela Merkel's often mocked diamond gesture definitely has her Sense.

 3. Micro-expressions that reveal the true feeling

 While most of us have usually learned as adults at the latest to have their facial expressions under control, it sometimes reveals particularly strong emotions, in so-called micro-expressions,